 Summary of the Proposal

-Since the mid 20th century, the CO2 emissions associated with the use of crude oil have “fueled” the Anthropocene – literally through production of liquid energy carriers for mobility and transportation as well as by providing the crucial feedstock of carbon and hydrogen for the chemical value chain.
-Despite world-wide efforts to reduce greenhouse gas emissions, the demand for crude oil is predicted to reach an all-time high exceeding the gigantic production of 100 barrel per day in the coming years.
+Since the mid 20th century, crude oil and natural gas have “fueled” the Anthropocene – literally through production of liquid energy carriers for mobility and transportation as well as by providing the crucial feedstock of carbon and hydrogen for the chemical value chain.
+Despite world-wide efforts to reduce the associated greenhouse gas emissions, the demand for crude oil is predicted to reach an all-time high exceeding the gigantic production of 100 barrel per day in the coming years.
 The scenarios for the reduction towards net-zero GHG-emissions require a range of measures centered around the global availability of renewable energy.
-The resulting de-carbonization of the energy sector imposes challenges and opportunities for the de-fossilization of the sectors mobility/transportation and chemistry where direct electrification is difficult or even impossible due to the indispensable need for carbon.
+The resulting de-fossilization of the energy sector imposes challenges and opportunities for the sectors mobility/transportation and chemistry where direct electrification is difficult or even impossible due to the indispensable need for carbon.
 Shaping a post-fossil area at the interface of energy and chemistry therefore requires novel research concepts and breakthroughs in fundamental science as basis for disruptive technologies that will result in major societal and economic transformations.

 In the context of this dynamic development of utmost importance for a sustainable future, „The Integrated Fuel & Chemical Science Center” (FSC²) generates fundamental knowledge and novel scientific methods for the development of adaptive technical solutions to valorize renewable electricity and feedstocks into liquid energy carriers and chemicals in a systems approach.
 RWTH Aachen University (RWTH) and its strategic partners Forschungszentrum Jülich (FZJ) and Max Planck Institute for Chemical Energy Conversion (MPI CEC) take an integrated approach to encompass their competencies on the molecular, device, and systems level to understand, master, and design sustainable processes to harness renewable energy in chemical energy carriers and products.